jason-ezenwa/jason-ezenwa/README.md

 I specialize in backend engineering, proficiently using JavaScript (Node.js) and the Express.js framework as well as Python and the Flask framework to develop efficient and scalable server-side applications that can be seamlessly integrated with the frontend applications.
 Additionally, I have some experience with TypeScript and Linux systems.
 I also have knowledge of CI/CD using Jenkins & Fabric and containerization using docker, I am also skilled in Bash scripting.
 For database management, I have experience working with both MySQL and MongoDB.
 I also have a strong foundation in frontend development using HTML, CSS, and jQuery with foundational knowledge of React.
 Other skills I have include Unit testing, Git for version control, Redis for temporary storage systems and the C programming language.

-Other skills I have include Git for version control, and basic knowledge of using Redis and the C programming language.
-I also have a strong foundation in frontend development using HTML, CSS, and jQuery.

 When I'm not coding, you can find me watching football matches, playing video games, watching anime & TV shows, or reading comic books.
 I love exploring new things and learning new skills.

 # Soft Skills